Bernard Villemot

-Biography
+Early life and education

-From 1932 to 1934, he studied in Paris with artist Paul Colin, who was considered a master of Art Deco.
+From 1932 to 1934, Villemot studied in Paris with artist Paul Colin, who was considered a master of Art Deco.

+Career

 From 1945 to 1946, Villemot prepared posters for the Red Cross.
 In the late 1940s, he also began a famous series of travel posters for Air France that would continue for decades.
-In 1949, Villemot's works were exhibited with those of his contemporary poster artist Raymond Savignac at the Gallery of Beaux Arts in Paris.
+In 1949, Villemot's works were exhibited with those of his contemporary poster artist Raymond Savignac at the gallery of the Beaux-Arts de Paris.

 In 1953, Villemot began designing logos and posters for the new soft drink Orangina, and over time these works would become some of his best known.
-In 1963, the Museum of Decorative Arts in Paris held an exhibition of his works.
-By the end of his life in 1989, he was known as one of the last great poster artists, and many collectors and critics consider him to be the "painter-laureate of modern commercial art."
+In 1963, the Musée des Arts Décoratifs, Paris held an exhibition of his works.
+By the end of his life, he was known as one of the last great poster artists, and many collectors and critics consider him to be the "painter-laureate of modern commercial art."

-Since his death in 1989, his memorable images have been increasingly sought after by collectors.
-At least three books have been published that survey his art: "Les affiches de Villemot," by Jean-Francois Bazin (1985); "Villemot: l’affiche de A à Z," by Guillaume Villemot (2005); and "Embracing an icon: the posters of Bernard Villemot," by George H. Bon Salle (2015).
+Since Villemot's death, his memorable images have been increasingly sought after by collectors.
+At least three books have been published that survey his art: Les affiches de Villemot by Jean-Francois Bazin (1985); Villemot: l'affiche de A à Z by Guillaume Villemot (2005); and Embracing an Icon: The Posters of Bernard Villemot by George H. Bon Salle (2015).